SkillsUnion/tamkeen-software/docs/1-frontend/javascript-1/operators-expressions.md

 These exercises may seem trivial, but mathematical operations are at the core of all computing instructions.
 Computers fundamentally **compute.** That being said, they can get things predictably wrong.
 Try: `0.1 + 0.2` in your console.
 Did you get what you expect?

-Coding Fundamentals will not cover why computers sometimes behave in odd ways, but you can read up more about this particular behaviour [here](https://0.30000000000000004.com) and [here](https://betterprogramming.pub/why-is-0-1-0-2-not-equal-to-0-3-in-most-programming-languages-99432310d476).
+We will not cover why computers sometimes behave in odd ways, but you can read up more about this particular behaviour [here](https://0.30000000000000004.com) and [here](https://betterprogramming.pub/why-is-0-1-0-2-not-equal-to-0-3-in-most-programming-languages-99432310d476).

 ### Operators